Do you have a hard time choosing what to do for self-care in the morning?

 I hope I’ve given you plenty of ideas where to start and plenty of reasons to start right now.

-Even better, if you want to start together, with a group of like-minded people, we’re getting ready to kick off our next free 5 Day program!
+Even better, if you want to start together, with a group of like-minded people, you can join our 5 Days to More Peace free online course!

 Roland and I run free, fun, low stress 5 day challenges and programs regularly, featuring recipes, movement breaks, snack ideas, mindset, and motivation.